nxp-imx-support/smart-kitchen/README.md

 make
 ```

-Then move to vit directory and execute make
+Then move to VIT directory and execute make

 ```bash
 cd smart-kitchen/imxvoiceui/vit/i.MX8M_A53/